-- This person could use care and support because he or she is deeply hurt and discouraged. - This revenge is not about me, nor is it personal, no matter how it seems. - This person's goal in his or her discouragement is to prove no one cares and to alienate others and me. - I will feel great when I help this person feel his or her pain and remember who he or she really is. - What I do now can help the entire group grow in character. - I have control over me, and I will be the primary influence rather than the reactor. - I remember redirect will help this person's future relationships - I am a powerful redirector when faced with a discouraged person. - I can handle this situation.
-It's ok to slow down, breathe and feel. - Remaining calm and remembering the goal and redirect is the most helpful thing I can do.

-ASK group to turn to workbook page 26.
+- ☐ DIRECT all to workbook page 25, #7.
+Mental reminders.
+Tip: You can name and ask each to take turns reading bullet points. - This person could use care and support because he or she is deeply hurt and discouraged. - This revenge is not about me, nor is it personal, no matter how it seems. - This person's goal in his or her discouragement is to prove no one cares and to alienate others and me. - I will feel great when I help this person feel his or her pain and remember who he or she really is. - What I do now can help the entire group grow in character. - I have control over me, and I will be the primary influence rather than the reactor. - I remember redirect will help this person's future relationships - I am a powerful redirector when faced with a discouraged person. - I can handle this situation.
+It's ok to slow down, breathe and feel. - Remaining calm and remembering the goal and redirect is the most helpful thing I can do. - ASK group to turn to workbook page 26.
 Remind them about the Train story.
-Ask what each wrote for these questions: (3m)

-- 1. What were likely outcomes (for everyone on the train) if the old man had not intervened the way he did? - 2.
+If time, ask what each wrote for these: (5m) - 1.
+What were likely outcomes (for everyone on the train) if the old man had not intervened the way he did?
+(Possible answers: The laborer might keep drinking, people might not trust public transportation, violence could happen) - 2.
 What were likely outcomes (for everyone on the train) because of how he did?

-□ DIRECT everyone in the group to the Redirect Scenario sections on workbook pages 27-30.
-(6m)

-- 1. Read each of all 4 scenarios (at the top of each) and ask them which of 4 presentations is being described in each one. - 2.
-If time, walk them all the way through on 1 scenario.
+(Possible answers: The laborer might stop drinking, people might gain compassion for misbehaving people and want to act the same way, violence is averted) - ☐ DIRECT everyone in the group to the Redirect Scenario sections on workbook pages 27-30.
+(10m) - 3.
+Read all 4 scenarios (at the top of page ONLY) asking them both parts of "Which presentation?"
+And, "How do they know?" - a.
+If incorrect about passive or active, ask, "What needs of the situation are not being met?" this helps them discern this. - b.
+If incorrect about constructive or destructive, ask, "Does this look like it's delivered from a positive intention or not?" - 4.
+If time, walk them all the way through on one scenario.
+Ask them to share their answers.
 Tip: Facilitator, you have the answers in this leader guide.
-Read answers to flesh out the information.
+Read those answers to flesh out the information.

-□ FINAL WORD "The goal of revenge feels personal because we feel the person is rejecting us when in fact, they act this way because they want to BE rejected.
-It helps to remember this person is in pain even though it does not look like it"
+ш The main point of this section is (e.g., for you to understand the goal of revenge feels personal because we feel the person is rejecting us when in fact, they act this way because they want to BE rejected.
+It helps to remember this person is in pain even though not looking like it")